Pinch Pot Clay Elephant Art Lesson For Kids

 Kids, clay, pinch pots and animals all go hand in hand.
 Normally all children love sculpting and creating their own clay animal pinch pot.
-In this post, we will show you how to create your own ceramic pinch pot elephant art project.
+In this post, we will show you how to create your own easy ceramic elephant clay sculpture.

 What age is this project good for?